-189 Sabbath - Bible teaching is clear on the sabbath God used the "known to explain the unknown." - God rested on the seventh day of creation, so Israel was to rest! - In this same vein, God used the Sabbath to explain other holy days.
-In His wisdom, God used the term 'Sabbath' only four times to explain specific events, highlighting its rarity and significance. (this was stated earlier) 190 Sabbath - Bible teaching is clear on the Sabbath God used the term "Sabbath" only four times to explain a particular event.
-1. 5th Feast - Feast of Trumpet - "seventh" month:
+God used the "known to explain the unknown."

+- God rested on the seventh day of creation, so Israel was to rest! - In this same vein, God used the Sabbath to explain other holy days and how they were to treat that day, like a Sabbath.

+In His wisdom, God used the term 'Sabbath' only four times to explain specific events, highlighting its rarity and significance. (this was stated earlier)

+God used the term "Sabbath" only four times to explain a particular event.

+1. 5th Feast - Feast of Trumpet -"seventh" month:

 - "Speak unto the children of Israel, saying, In the seventh month, in the first day of the month, shall ye have a sabbath, a memorial of blowing of trumpets, an holy convocation."
+(Leviticus 23:24)

-(Leviticus 23:24) 2.
-6th Feast - Day of Atonement - "seventh" month:
+2. 6th Feast - Day of Atonement - "seventh" month: